ACooperDev/WebSDK/ReadMe.md

 # Cognex REST API Implementations (Unofficial)
-TODO: standardize on event names and method names
+TODO:

-online_offline - toggles softonline  maybe call it OnlineOffline FindState
+- online_offline - toggles softonline  maybe call it OnlineOffline
+- FindState
+- continue implementing useful methods
+- add source code for Cognex.InSight.Web.dll
+- Winform?

 This is an independent project not affiliated with, endorsed by, or supported by Cognex Corporation.